BeameryHQ/ddd-ts/README.md

 // Define an Aggregate Root which encapsulates some data export class MyCustomAggregate extends AggregateRoot<DataStructure> {
-  public set foo(newFoo: DataStructure['foo']) {
+  // Define a setter for an attribute which we want to assign our Domain event to when it is changed public set foo(newFoo: DataStructure['foo']) {
     this._data.foo = newFoo;

-    // The second parameter here is the event Data which is attached to the event. const event = CustomAggregateFooUpdatedEvent({ aggregateId: this.id }, newFoo);
+    // The second parameter here is the event Data which is attached to the event. const event = new CustomAggregateFooUpdatedEvent({ aggregateId: this.id }, newFoo);

     // Add this custom event to the AggregateRoot; and also automatically notify the
-    // Broker (see later sections) that this Aggregate has an event to be dispatched.
+    // Broker (see later) that this Aggregate has an event to be dispatched.
     //
     // At this point nothing else will happen.
 We will have to manually instruct the Broker to dispatch
     // this Aggregates events.
 This is discussed later